awslabs/graphstorm/docs/source/install/env-setup.rst

 Install Dependencies
 .....................
 Users should install PyTorch v2.3.0 and DGL v2.3.0 that is the core dependency of GraphStorm using the following commands.
-For users who wants to try out previous DGL version, please refer to [installation with DGL 1.1.3](https://graphstorm.readthedocs.io/en/v0.4/install/env-setup.html#install-graphstorm)
+For users who wants to try out previous DGL version, please refer to [install GraphStorm with DGL 1.1.3](https://graphstorm.readthedocs.io/en/v0.4/install/env-setup.html#install-graphstorm)

 For Nvidia GPU environment: